equine programme

 Level 5

-5pmDiagnostic imaging findings in horses presented for poor performance investigations | Alice Addis
+5pmDiagnostic imaging findings of the caudal spine and pelvis in horses presented for poor performance investigations | Alice Addis

 Room 502